quanterall/HaskellMaterials/basics/01-values-and-functions.md

 2. Define a function that takes two `Int`s and returns the smallest of the two.

+3. Define a function that subtracts an integer from another, but if the result is less than zero, instead return `0`.
+Use the function you defined in exercise 1.

-3. Define a function that takes an `Int` and if it's smaller than zero returns `0`, if it's bigger than 255 returns `255`.
+4. Define a function that takes an `Int` and if it's smaller than zero returns `0`, if it's bigger than 255 returns `255`.
 Use the functions you defined in exercises 3 and 4[0].

 #### Exercise notes (Asking questions about values)